IAmMoltony/jshs/README.md

 - `fileRoot`: Root of all files.
 If using an absolute path for `uploadsFolder`, set this to `/`.
 If the uploads folder is relative to the jshs root directory, then set to `*DIRNAME*`.
-- `port`: The port on which the server will run at.
+- `port`: The port on which the server will run.
 8000 is usually fine.

 ## Features

 - Web-based interface
 - Streaming uploaded video and audio
 - Basic file manager
+- Mobile-friendly (mostly)
+- Authentication with a password